iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

 parameters, Python identifiers (functions, variables), etc. should be called.
 In a nutshell and without explanations, these conventions are:

-* Names follow standard Python conventions (``lowercase_with_underscores``)
+* Names follow standard Python conventions (``lowercase_with_underscores``).
 * Names should be long enough to be readable, but

-  - For column names in the user-facing API, there is a hard limit of 15 characters
+  - for column names in the user-facing API, there is a hard limit of 15 characters;
-  - For other column names, there is a soft limit of 15 and a hard limit of 20 characters
+  - for other column names, there is a soft limit of 15 and a hard limit of 25 characters.

 * The language should generally be English in all coding efforts and documentation.
   German should be used for all institutional features and directly corresponding